 Browse around for a few minutes and refresh these pages a couple of times.

-If you’re not sure whether RUCSS has been applied to a page, visit the “Optimization” panel.
+If you’re not sure whether RUCSS has been applied to a page, visit the “Cache Status” panel.
 Each test page should be optimized for RUCSS to have an effect on it.

 It’s important to test everything on the page, especially dynamically loaded elements.